anderson-aristotle/git-practice/README.md

 ## Required Response

-Once you have completed all of the required readings and the required tutorials, checkout to a new branch, `response`, and answer the questions in `study.md`.
+Once you have completed the required reading and the required tutorial, checkout to a new branch, `response`, and answer the questions in `study.md`.
 Don't hesitate to add anything else that you want to let us know about your experience with this practice or the course so far.
 After you've answered the